Real People Stories – Kate

 About me

-I underwent testing in government CBC-trained Full Count institutions a long time ago.
+I underwent a government-trained Full Count institution a long time ago.
 Private clinics offer a complete list of available tests; doctors sometimes only provide referrals for necessary checks.

 At a private laboratory, you make just one contact and v, andsit; you can receive all results via email.
 I will tell you two of my clinical cases and show you that mistakes can happen.